Feruz2024/Media-Planner/DEVELOPMENT.md

 # Development Guide — Media Planner

+## Recent Backend Progress (2025-09-12)

+- All DRF permissions have been audited and enforced for tenants, stations, shows, dayparts, ratecards, licenses, and planner entities.
+- Backend RBAC and JWT tests are implemented and passing for all endpoints.
+- OpenAPI documentation (`backend/openapi.yaml`) is generated and up-to-date, covering all endpoints, request/response formats, and required permissions.
+- To view or share API docs, use Swagger UI or Redoc with the OpenAPI file.

 This guide shows how to run the project locally for development using Docker Compose and the local Python environment.